The Peach Blossom Fan

 Publisher:Oxford University Press Inc

 Interweaving a star-crossed romance with the decline and fall of the Ming dynasty in mid seventeenth-century China, The Peach Blossom Fan by Kong Shangren (1648-1718) is a masterpiece of world literature.
-This sweeping musical play and historical drama encompasses the pleasures and passions of courtesan culture, the allure and pitfalls of political idealism, court intrigues, and the horrors of war.
-While the play recounts the death of the Ming dynasty through the love story of its two main characters--Hou Fangyu, a young scholar, and a courtesan named Li Xiangjun (or, "Fragrant Princess")--its cast of characters also includes various military commanders; a villain who is also a playwright; an ambiguous mediator who is also a painter, a storyteller, and a singing teacher; an officer who becomes a Daoist; and a ritual master who is both onstage and a member of the audience.
+This sweeping historical drama encompasses the pleasures and passions of courtesan culture, the allure and pitfalls of political idealism, the complex twists of court intrigues, and the horrors and trauma of war.
+While the play traces the fall of the Ming dynasty through the love story of its two main characters—Hou Fangyu, a young scholar, and a courtesan named Li Xiangjun (or,"Sovereign Fragrance")—its cast of characters also includes various scholars and military commanders; a villain who is also a playwright; an ambiguous mediator who is also a painter, a storyteller who becomes a fisherman; a singing teacher who becomes a woodcutter; an officer who becomes a Daoist; and a ritual master who is both onstage and a member of the audience.
 As the play takes the readers inside the choices, dilemmas, and emotional turmoil of its diverse characters, it asks probing questions: How and why did the Ming dynasty, almost three hundred years old, come to an end?
-In the last decades of the Ming dynasty, China was struck by a series of plagues, famines, and natural disasters.
 What is the scope of human agency during historical cataclysms?
-The play is filled with performances of songs, poems, and scenes from other dramas that warn against the impending fall of the dynasty; however, all of their messages went unheeded.
-What forces shape memory and political judgment?
+What forces shape memory and historical judgment?
 This compelling, readable, and faithful translation of the play includes an introduction on interpretive perspectives and the life and times of the playwright Kong Shangren as well as explanatory notes and a preface for each scene that serve as guides for the reader.

 ISBN: 9780197668689